Battle of Shanghai: Battles for Liujiahang and Gujiazhai (September 12 – October 2)

 By September 12, 1937, Luodian, Wusong, Baoshan, Yuepu, and Yanghang had fallen.
-The Japanese 11th division pursued Chen Cheng's 15th army group southwest of Luodian and the Japanese 3rd division attempted to capture the Liujiahang (劉家行) and Gujiazhai (顧家宅) positions on the right wing of the 15th army group.
-The 3rd division first made contact with the 78th division of the 1st corps near Gushifang (顧十房) on September 12.
-On September 13, the 18th and 34th infantry regiments launched a direct assault at the outer positions of the Chinese defenses supported by artillery, breaching the positions of the 32nd division of the Northwestern Army.
-The positions of the 464th regiment of the 78th division at Qinjiatang (秦家塘) were all destroyed and were soon occupied by the 18th infantry regiment.
-The 3rd regiment of the 1st division was ordered to occupy the positions at Chenzhai (陳宅) and Wangzhai (王宅) to block further Japanese advance.
-The 86th regiment of the 15th division of the Hunan Army cooperated with the 464th regiment to attack the 18th infantry regiment from three sides, forcing the Japanese regiment to withdraw towards Qinjiatang.
-That night, the 1st, 15th, and 32nd divisions took advantage of heavy rain to launch an all-out attack, recapturing Qinjiatang and the positions of the 32nd division which had been lost that day.
-In the early morning of September 14, the 3rd regiment repelled an attack by the 18th infantry regiment at Yangjiufang (楊九房) and the 78th division fought fiercely all day long.
-The 34th infantry regiment encountered fierce resistance from the 32nd division and made little progress.
-On September 15, the 32nd division's positions at Xiaozhuzhai (小朱宅) and Huoshachang (火燒場) were captured by the 34th infantry regiment and the Chinese division suffered very heavy casualties.
-The 78th division repelled several Japanese attacks at Douzhai (竇宅) and Zitenghai (紫藤海).
+The Japanese 11th Division pursued Chen Cheng's 15th Group Army southwest of Luodian and the Japanese 3rd Division attempted to capture the Liujiahang (劉家行) and Gujiazhai (顧家宅) positions on the right wing of the Chinese group army.
+The 3rd Division first made contact with the 78th Division of the 1st Army near Gushifang (顧十房) on September 12.
+On September 13, the 18th and 34th Infantry Regiments launched a direct assault at the outer positions of the Chinese defenses supported by artillery, breaching the positions of the 32nd Division of the Northwestern Army.
+The positions of the 464th Regiment of the 78th Division at Qinjiatang (秦家塘) were all destroyed and were soon occupied by the 18th Infantry Regiment.
+The 3rd Regiment of the 1st Division was ordered to occupy the positions at Chenzhai (陳宅) and Wangzhai (王宅) to block further Japanese advance.
+The 86th Regiment of the 15th Division of the Hunan Army cooperated with the 464th Regiment to attack the 18th Infantry Regiment from three sides, forcing the Japanese regiment to withdraw towards Qinjiatang.
+That night, the 1st, 15th, and 32nd Divisions took advantage of heavy rain to launch an all-out attack, recapturing Qinjiatang and the positions of the 32nd Division which had been lost that day.
+In the early morning of September 14, the 3rd Regiment repelled an attack by the 18th Infantry Regiment at Yangjiufang (楊九房) and the 78th Division fought fiercely all day long.
+The 34th Infantry Regiment encountered fierce resistance from the 32nd Division and made little progress.
+On September 15, the 32nd Division's positions at Xiaozhuzhai (小朱宅) and Huoshachang (火燒場) were captured by the 34th Infantry Regiment and the Chinese division suffered very heavy casualties.
+The 78th Division repelled several Japanese attacks at Douzhai (竇宅) and Zitenghai (紫藤海).

-On September 16, 1937, the positions of the 709th regiment of the 37th independent brigade and the 86th regiment at the Yangjiayan (楊家沿) line were breached.
-The 2nd battalion of the 2nd regiment of the 1st division and the 95th regiment of the 16th division counterattacked the 18th infantry regiment and stabilized the line.
-The 86th regiment then withdrew due to heavy casualties and was replaced by the 2nd regiment.
-At the same time, the 34th infantry regiment launched a fierce assault under the cover of artillery and aircraft.
-The 1st battalion attacked the 85th regiment of the 15th division at Yangmu Bridge (楊木橋), causing very heavy casualties on the Chinese regiment.
-The 89th regiment reinforced the 85th regiment and halted the attack.
-In the evening, the 12th company of the 3rd battalion captured the Jinjiawan (金家灣) position.
-The 96th regiment of the 16th division was quickly sent in and launched an offensive at Jinjiawan at dawn the next day.
+On September 16, 1937, the positions of the 709th Regiment of the 37th Separate Brigade and the 86th Regiment at the Yangjiayan (楊家沿) line were breached.
+The 2nd Battalion of the 2nd Regiment of the 1st Division and the 95th Regiment of the 16th Division counterattacked the 18th Infantry Regiment and stabilized the line.
+The 86th Regiment then withdrew due to heavy casualties and was replaced by the 2nd Regiment.
+At the same time, the 34th Infantry Regiment launched a fierce assault under the cover of artillery and aircraft.
+The 1st Battalion attacked the 85th Regiment of the 15th Division at Yangmu Bridge (楊木橋), causing very heavy casualties on the Chinese regiment.
+The 89th Regiment reinforced the 85th Regiment and halted the attack.
+In the evening, the 12th Company of the 3rd Battalion captured the Jinjiawan (金家灣) position.
+The 96th Regiment of the 16th Division was quickly sent in and launched an offensive at Jinjiawan at dawn the next day.